 - Urinary tract dysfunction

-Continued ketamine abuse can lead to a neurological dependence on the substance.
-Ketamine addiction impacts the mind and body in several ways, including:
+Continued ketamine abuse can lead to a physical and neurological dependence on the substance.
+Individuals who abuse ketamine often build up a tolerance to the drug and will progressively require larger doses to get high.
+Consequently, addiction impacts the mind and body in several ways, including:

 - Antsy behavior